 Upon the conclusion of an investigation, both parties will be advised in writing of the investigator's determination.
-The parties will have the opportunity to meet with the Title IX Coordinator to review the investigative report, the threshold determination and discuss next steps including the student conduct process.
+The parties will have the opportunity to meet with the Title IX Coordinator or designated representative to review the investigative report, the threshold determination and discuss next steps including the student conduct process.

-The investigation will typically be completed within thirty (30) calendar days of the initiation of the investigation, although the complexity of a report may require a longer time frame.
+The investigation will typically be completed within thirty (30) business days of the initiation of the investigation, although the complexity of a report may require a longer time frame.
 The time frame may be extended for good cause to ensure the integrity and completeness of the investigation, to accommodate the availability of witnesses, to address University breaks or vacations, or other legitimate reasons.
 Any extension of the timeframes, and the reason for the extension, will be shared with the parties in writing.

 IV.
-Administrative Review of Determination that the Policy Elements Have Not Been Raised policy violation had occurred, the Complainant may request Administrative Review of the finding by submitting a written request to the Title IX Coordinator within five (5) calendar days within receipt of the determination.
+Administrative Review of Determination that the Policy Elements Have Not Been Raised

+If the determination has been made that the elements of a policy violation have not been raised, or that a reasonable person could not conclude, based on the information gathered in the investigation, that a policy violation had occurred, the Complainant may request Administrative Review of the finding by submitting a written request to the Title IX Coordinator within five (5) business days within receipt of the determination.
 Administrative Review will be conducted by an impartial decision-maker selected by the Title IX Coordinator ("Reviewer").
 The Reviewer may consult with the investigator, the Complainant, the Respondent, or any other individual with relevant information.
 The Complainant or Respondent also may submit additional information to the Reviewer in writing.
 The Reviewer may agree with the investigative finding, request additional investigative follow-up, or direct that the report be forwarded to the Office of Student Conduct and Community Standards for further action.
-The Reviewer will render a decision in writing to both the Complainant and Respondent within thirty (30) calendar days of the request for review.
+The Reviewer will render a decision in writing to both the Complainant and Respondent within thirty (30) business days of the request for review.
 The decision of the reviewer to take no further action is final and may not be appealed.